LightJason/Java-AgentSpeak/readme.md

         2. if an item is a _test goal_ try to find within the current context a
             * rule, if found execute rule immediatly, result is passed for the test
             * plan, if found set current plan to _waiting state_ and add found plan to the _earmarked executing plans list_
+                * if the plan has got an annotation _only_ all plans within the next cycle will be suspend until this plan is finished

         3. if an item is an _achievment goal_ and
             * begins with ```!``` add it to the _earmarked executing plans list_ and set the current plan to _waiting state_